 Dedicated Support for Issue Trackers

-TeamCity supports Jira, Bugzilla, YouTrack, GitHub, Bitbucket Cloud, and Azure DevOps Server (formerly TFS) trackers out of the box.
+TeamCity supports Jira, Bugzilla, YouTrack, GitHub, GitLab, Bitbucket (Cloud, Server, Data Center), and Azure DevOps Server (formerly TFS) trackers out of the box.
 The Supported Platforms and Environments page lists supported versions.

-When an integration is configured, TeamCity automatically transforms an issue ID (=issue key in Jira, work item ID in Azure DevOps Server) mentioned in the VCS commit comment into a link to the corresponding issue, and the basic issue details are displayed in the TeamCity web UI when hovering over the icon next to the issue ID (for example, on the Changes tab of the build results).
+When an integration is configured, TeamCity automatically transforms an issue ID (=issue key in Jira, work item ID in Azure DevOps Server) mentioned in the VCS commit comment into a link to the corresponding issue, and the basic issue details are displayed in the TeamCity web UI when hovering over the icon next to the issue ID (for example, on the Changes tab of Build Results).

 Issues fixed in the build can also be viewed on the Issues tab of the build results.
 You can filter the list to a particular range of builds and view issues mentioned in comments with their states.

 Since TeamCity 2020.1, integration with Jira Cloud also allows previewing build statuses directly in Jira.

 To get maximum benefit from the issue tracker integration, do the following:

 When committing changes to your version control, always mention the issue ID (issue key) related to the fix in the comment to the commit.

 Resolve issues when they are fixed (the time of resolve does not really matter).